 The Republic of Kazakhstan's electricity production in 2018 was 106,797.1 million kWh, which is higher than in 2017 by 4,413.5 million kWh or by a total of 4.3 %.
 In 2018, Kazakhstan's electricity production exceeded consumption by 3,568.8 million kWh, revealed the Renewable Market Watch™ in its study Kazakhstan Wind Power Market Outlook 2019 ÷ 2028.

 Power Infrastructure Condition and Plans for Modernization and Improvement

-Electric networks in Kazakhstan include 0.4-1,150 kV substations, switchgears and electricity transmission lines connecting them to transmit and/or distribute electricity.
-The backbone grid in Kazakhstan UPS is the National Power Grid (NPG) that provides electric connections between the regions of the country and with the power systems of the neighboring countries (the Russian Federation, the Kyrgyz Republic and the Republic of Uzbekistan) and deliver electricity from the power plants to the wholesale consumers.
-KEGOC owns 220 kV and above substations, switchgears, interregional and/or interstate transmission lines being a part of the NPG including lines used for connection of power plants.
+In Kazakhstan, electric networks include 0.4-1,150 kV substations, switchgear and electricity transmission lines connecting them to transmit and/or distribute electricity.
+The backbone grid in Kazakhstan UPS is the National Power Grid (NPG) that provides electrical connections between the regions of the country and with the power systems of the neighbouring countries (the Russian Federation, the Kyrgyz Republic and the Republic of Uzbekistan) and deliver electricity from the power plants to the wholesale consumers.
+KEGOC owns 220 kV and above substations, switchgear, interregional and/or interstate transmission lines being a part of the NPG including lines used for connection of power plants.